-Major emissions were from combustion of fuel in boilers for distillation of alcohol which have impacts on the environment.
-In 2022, we emitted 8 tonnes of nitrogen oxides (NO_x) and 6 tonnes of sulphur oxides (SO_x).
-NO_x and SO_x are estimated based on stack emission volume and standard emission factors of Boiler and Diesel generator stacks (Operated as back-up for Grid).
-All emissions/Concentrations from Stack/Chimney are much lower than SPCB/CPCB norms specified for respective emission points.
+EMISSIONS continued Disclosure Our response 305-06 Emissions of The extent of ozone-depleting substances across our operations is summarised in the following table.
+The residual ozone-depleting volumes of halons and CFCs across the business are now relatively minor. substances Ozone-depleting substances and fluorinated gases Present (kg)1 Emitted (kg)1 Emissions CO2e (tonnes) Halons 0 0 0 CFC 5 17 24 HCFC 300 89 159 HFC 476 198 283 SF6 0 0 0 0 0 0 PCC 1.
+Emission values are for Apr-Mar cycle.
+305-07 Nitrogen oxides Major emissions were from combustion of fuel in boilers for distillation of alcohol which impacts the environment.
+In (NO_x), sulphur 2023, we emitted 28 tonnes of nitrogen oxides (NO_x) and 12 tonnes of sulphur oxides (SO_x).
+NO_x and SO_x are oxides (So_x) and estimated based on stack emission volume and standard emission factors of Boiler and Diesel generator stacks (Operated as back-up for Grid).
+All Emissions/Concentrations from Stack/Chimney are much lower than SPCB/ other significant air emissions CPCB norms specified for respective emission points.
+2021 2022 2023 9 NO_x 27 28